thesse1/webmethods-api-gateway-staging/README.md

 Further configuration steps can be added later.

-All pipelines must be triggered manually by clicking on `Queue`.
+All pipelines must be triggered manually by clicking on `Run pipeline`.
 No triggers are defined to start the pipelines automatically.

-Each pipeline is configured twice - for both tenants.
-The pipelines with names starting with wm_test_apigw_staging operate on the playground environments; the pipelines with names starting with wm_apigw_staging (without "test_") operate on the real-world environments.

-### wm_{test_}apigw_staging_configure_config, build, dev_int, dev_ext, stage_int, stage_ext, prod_int and prod_ext
+### configure_stages

-These pipelines will import the API Gateway configuration assets on the CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT or PROD_EXT environment.
+This pipeline will import the API Gateway configuration assets on the CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and/or PROD_EXT environment.

 The following parameters can/must be provided for this pipeline: